AlexLewanski/wr_zooplankton_trait_project/README.md

 ## Script workflow summary
-All scripts use the [here](https://here.r-lib.org) package for import and export of file.
-The best way to run these scripts will be to install and load the here package and place a .here file into top level project directory (or one of the other ways of flagging the top level).
+All scripts use the [here](https://here.r-lib.org) package for import and export of files.
+The best way to run these scripts is to install and load the here package and place a .here file into top level project directory (or one of the other ways of flagging the top level).
 For further details, visit the package's [vignette](https://cran.r-project.org/web/packages/here/vignettes/here.html).

 ```